OpenSTREAM-solvers/openstream/docs/source/Usage/runSampleScript.rst

 Run sample script
 =================

 At this point, you are ready to run the sample script.
-You will see some of the basic usages of the TwoPhaseSolver.
+You will see some of the basic usages of  OpenSTREAM.

 .. code-block:: matlab